Also called grey pine, and scrub pine (although do not confuse with sister-species scrub pine Pinus virginiana, which is also called that).

 🗺 Map (scroll down), 🗺 map (North America, Central America), Adobe Acrobat Reader file 🗺 today + with climate change (eastern 🇺🇸 USA).

-In this area (particularly 🇨🇦 Canada AB BC SK, and 🇺🇸 USA AZ CA CO ID MO MT NV NM OR SD UT WA WI WY):
+In these areas (particularly 🇨🇦 Canada AB BC SK, and 🇺🇸 USA AZ CA CO ID MO MT NV NM OR SD UT WA WI WY):

 • do not move pine logs, stumps, branches, firewood nor untreated lumber